jmchilton/writing/bosc2017slides/biocontainers.md

 .border[.center[![](images/cwl_pr_merged.png)]]

 The same reproducibility stack using the same libraries has been integrated into cwltool and an open PR exists for Toil (Conda + BioContainers).

+???

+One cool thing we have done with galaxy-lib is used it to bring this reproducibility stack to CWL.

+cwltool now supports both Conda dependency resolution of CWL SoftwareRequirements that is ideal for HPC settings - as well as supporting the find or build BioContainers strategy for using these same dependencies inside of containers.

+An open PR exists for adding similar support to toil as well.

 ---